rob-windsor/msgraph-training-authentication/lab.md

     }
     ```

 1. Open the **Controllers/HomeController.cs** file.
 Scroll down to the `SendMail` method with no parameters.
-When an HTTP GET is issued to this page, it will use the `BuildConfidentialClientApplication` helper method to get an object that implements `IConfidentialClientApplication`.
+When an HTTP GET is issued to this page, it will use the `BuildConfidentialClientApplication` helper method (shown in exercise #2) to get an object that implements `IConfidentialClientApplication`.
 It then calls `AcquireTokenSilent` using the `Mail.Send` scope.
 This scope was not requested when the app started so the user will not have already consented.
 The MSAL code will look in the cache for a token matching the scope, then attempt using the refresh token, and finally will fail if the user has not consented.

     ```csharp
     [Authorize]
 	[HttpGet]
     public async Task<ActionResult> SendMail()
     {
         // Before we render the send email screen, we use the incremental consent to obtain and cache the access token with the correct scopes